coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

-A paladin who ceases to be lawful good, who willfully commits an evil act, or who grossly violates the code of conduct loses all paladin spells and abilities (including the service of the paladin's mount, but not weapon, armor, and shield proficiencies).
+A paladin who ceases to be lawful good, who willfully commits an evil act, or who grossly violates the code of conduct loses all paladin spells and abilities (including the service of the paladin’s mount, but not weapon, armor, and shield proficiencies).
 She may not progress any farther in levels as a paladin.
 She regains her abilities and advancement potential if she atones for her violations (see the